janus-idp/demo-setup/charts/janus-backstage/README.md

 ### Postgres Database Configuration

-A container version of postgresql will be deployed along with the assemble-backstage application when the external flag is 'false'.
+A container version of postgresql will be deployed along with the janus-backstage application when the external flag is 'false'.
 You can supply a database password or a random value can be used and stored in the postgres secret.

 Note: If you use the random password with tools like ArgoCd you could have passwords change due to re-generation of random values.
 In that case you should supply a password as part of setup.